 This case involves James Ampe (“Ampe”), a Senior Development and Test Engineer employed by MIT Lincoln Laboratories (“MIT”).
-Ampe’s job duties included not only traditional electrical engineer work, but regular client interactions.
+Ampe’s job duties included not only traditional electrical engineer work, but also regular client interactions.
 He was employed by the company from 2008 to January 26, 2015.

 Around August 2011, Ampe injured himself when he fell and hit his head in his home bathroom.
 Subsequent to this injury, he began to experience issues with focusing in loud environments, inability to concentrate, and cognitive fatigue.
 Ampe consulted Dr. Sheba Khumbani, a neurologist, and she found that Ampe was “functioning in the average range for verbal abilities and in the very superior range for visual-spatial skills” and that he “experienced a significant decline since the possible concussion and his residual symptoms, including physical, cognitive, and emotional/behavioral changes, are consistent with what is often seen in post-concussive syndrome.”

 Regardless of Dr. Khumbani’s diagnosis, Ampe remained at work and occasionally took FMLA leave.
 Over the next few years, Ampe’s performance reviews decreased in quality.
 After a particularly poor review in 2014, the company stated that it would no longer offer accommodations to Ampe and suggested that he seek long-term disability (LTD) benefits with The Prudential Insurance Company of America (“Prudential”).
 Ampe sought LTD benefits on February 14, 2015.
 MIT’s Plan defined disability as follows: